m45k174/m45k174/README.md

-> Make each program do one thing well.
+**  Make each program do one thing well. **

--              - Mike Gancarz: The UNIX Philosophy
+- Mike Gancarz: The UNIX Philosophy

-[comment]: <>  [ ] this is an incomplete item